ChKik/thesis_project/README.rst

 .. zephyr:code-sample:: thesis_project
-   :name: thesis_projectd
+   :name: thesis_project

-   Flash the memory of the device with a C array that represents an image and read it after.

 Overview
 ********

-A simple code using Zephyr APIs to flash the memory of the EK-RA8D1 board by Renesas with an image C array.
+Flash the memory of the device images from a hand gesture dataset and then use a customtrained model based on MobileNetV2 in order to make predictions.
+In order to run this project for yourself , make sure the paths for the files are correct in all the scripts to locate the dataset and the directories
+,then execute the initiation_script in order to invoke a prediction from the model.

 Building and Running
 ********************